Bit-Apps-Pro/file-manager/readme.txt

 = Invalid backend configuration.
 Readable volumes not available. =

 Please check your file permission from your hosting panel.
 The permission must be 0755 for file/folder.
-If you are using a vps(virtual private server) then you must ensure that the owner of your installation is PHP aka www-data
+If you are using a vps(virtual private server) then you must ensure that the owner of your installation is PHP aka www-data.
+Another reason could be wrong root folder path/url.
+Inserting a correct root folder path/URL should fix the issue.

 = I can not upload larger files then *MB =

 You can upload any size of file.
+Library file manager plugin uploads files in chunks.
+So a very large file can be easily uploaded & downloaded.

 = Can I preview .psd and document files? =

-Yes you can.
+Yes, documents like PSD, DOCX can be previewd via file manager preview.

-= Will I support the plugin? =
+= Can I change file permission like cPanel? =

-Yes, I will support the plugin.
+Yes, file/folder permission can be changed like cPanel and other hosting management interfaces.
+It is very easy.
+Just right click on the file and you will see a menu named **Change Mode **.
+Clicking will open a dialogue box, where you can update the file permission, just like cPanel.

 == Screenshots ==